ConocoPhillips Retirement: Understanding Your Benefits

-ConocoPhillips CPSP also has the ability to let high net worth employees supercharge their retirement through a Mega Backdoor Roth Conversion.
-For more information on how the retirement planning tool works please see our article on this topic.
+ConocoPhillips CPSP also allows high net worth employees supercharge their retirement through Mega Backdoor Roth Conversions.
+For more information on how this retirement planning tool works please see our Mega Roth article for ConocoPhillips employees.

 ConocoPhillips Pension Plan

-The next major part of the ConocoPhillips retirement plan is the ConcoPhillips Pension Plan (CPPP).
+The next major part of the ConocoPhillips retirement plan is the ConocoPhillips Pension Plan (CPPP).
 This plan differs from the CPSP in that it is fully funded by ConocoPhillips.

-The CPPP is a nice reward the company offers employees for staying with the company and is very helpful in allowing ConocoPhillips employees to reach their retirement goals.
+The CPPP is one of the best benefits offered and is helpful in allowing ConocoPhillips employees to reach their retirement goals.

 Stock Based Rewards, Options and Benefits

-ConocoPhillips helps can offer a number of different stock rewards and incentives to employees.
-Through these programs ConocoPhillips employees are granted shares of COP stock for reaching certain performance or service requirements.
+ConocoPhillips can offer a number of different stock rewards and incentives to employees.
+Through these programs, ConocoPhillips employees are granted shares of COP stock for reaching certain performance or service requirements.